 This device consists of a 5-1/2-inch high clay vessel, inside of which was a copper cylinder held in place by asphalt.
 Within the cylinder, archaeologists found an oxidized iron rod.
 In 1940, Wilhelm König (the German director of the National Museum of Iraq) suggested that these could be galvanic cells, perhaps used for electroplating gold onto silver objects.
 Nobody has been able to prove him wrong, especially since it only needed to be filled with an acid or alkaline substance to produce an electric charge.

 The Baghdad battery wouldn’t have been very effective as a battery, but there’s a chance it could have worked.
-Elizabeth Stone, archaeologist at Stony Brook University, says modern archaeologists do not believe the object was a battery, and was instead simply a storage vessel.
+Elizabeth Stone, an archaeologist at Stony Brook University, says modern archaeologists do not believe the object was a battery, and was instead simply a storage vessel.

 Unexplainable fossils and metal objects

 Geology is a relatively “new” science.
 The progress and developments made through experimentation are absolutely remarkable and have helped in many other fields.
 Still, there are some things yet to be explained.
 Though the honeycomb pattern of paleodictyon is already well known, we remain stumped as to the creation of such and more questions are being raised.

-For example, a fossil of a human handprint was found in limestone estimated to be more than 110 million years, a fossilized human finger with just as much, and the aparent discovery of a human footprint that possibly sported a sandal which dates to more than 300 million years ago.
+For example, a fossil of a human handprint was found in limestone estimated to be more than 110 million years, a fossilized human finger with just as much, and the apparent discovery of a human footprint that possibly sported a sandal which dates to more than 300 million years ago.
 These amazing fossilized imprints/remains have left the scientific community scratching their collective heads.
-Not to mention the 65 million year old semi-ovoid metallic tubes being dug out of France, the unusual block of coal discovered 124 years ago which contained a metal cube that couldn’t have formed naturally within the lump, and many more such things
+Not to mention the 65 million-year-old semi-ovoid metallic tubes being dug out of France, the unusual block of coal discovered 124 years ago which contained a metal cube that couldn’t have formed naturally within the lump, and many more intriguing things

 The Piri Reis map